SirCatCat/entity-kill-command-in-specific-coordinates-generator/README.md

 # entity-kill-command-in-specific-coordinates-generator
 Gives out the command to kill entities in a specific box.
-Just input the 2 corners and if gives you the command available under this: https://sircatcat.github.io/entity-kill-command-in-specific-coordinates-generator
+Just input the 2 corners and it gives you the command available under this: https://sircatcat.github.io/entity-kill-command-in-specific-coordinates-generator